-In the Shadows of the American Century: The Rise and Decline of US Global Power Dispatch BooksHaymarket Books - Alfred W. Mccoy then analyzes the marquee instruments of American hegemony—covert intervention, psychological torture, client elites, and worldwide surveillance.
+In the Shadows of the American Century: The Rise and Decline of US Global Power Dispatch BooksHaymarket Books #ad - In the Shadows of the American Century: The Rise and Decline of US Global Power Dispatch Books #ad - Alfred W. Mccoy then analyzes the marquee instruments of American hegemony—covert intervention, psychological torture, client elites, and worldwide surveillance.
 In a completely original analysis, trade pacts, from the 1890s through the Cold War and its bid to extend its hegemony deep into the twenty-first century through a fusion of cyberwar, space warfare, McCoy explores America’s rise as a world power, and military alliances.

 .
 Mccoy’s 2009 book policing america’s Empire won the Kahin Prize from the Association for Asian Studies.

 Collusion: Secret Meetings, Dirty Money, and How Russia Helped Donald Trump WinVintage #ad - The names of the americans involved are well-known—paul manafort, george papadopoulos, and Sergey Kislyak, Jared Kushner, Carter Page—but here Harding also shines a light on powerful Russian figures like Aras Agalarov, Natalia Veselnitskaya, Michael Flynn, whose motivations and instructions may have been coming from the highest echelons of the Kremlin.